dngulin/ksi/Documentation~/api/T.DynSizedAttribute.g.md

 > \| **[API](index.g.md) / DynSizedAttribute**
 > \]

-Attribute to indicate an [ExplicitCopy](T.ExplicitCopyAttribute.g.md) type that contains a dynamically sized buffer that enables reference lifetime and aliasing diagnostics.
+An attribute to indicate an [ExplicitCopy](T.ExplicitCopyAttribute.g.md) type that contains a dynamically sized buffer.
+It enables reference lifetime and aliasing diagnostics for the marked struct.

 Should be added to a struct that contains fields of the `DynSized` type.